 Well, fast forward to 2022, and we’re talking about a place that just came out in an article; Opendoor named it as one of their hottest zip codes in the country when it comes to housing and landed the number two spot (the 78641 zip code in Leander).
 So it begs the question: Is Leander a good place for you if you’re looking to make the move to Austin?
 So I’m going to give you a rundown.
 Below are five points that you’ll want to consider if you’re looking to make the move to Leander.
 A

-- Northline: Northline is another huge development coming here to Leander.
-1,600 acres of multifamily in the form of over 2,000 apartments, over 250 townhomes, retail and mixed use space.
+Northline: Northline is another huge development coming here to Leander.
+1,600 acres of multifamily in the form of over 2,000 apartments, over 250 townhomes, and retail and mixed-use space.
 This year, in 2022, we’re going to start seeing more of the vertical stages.
-So it’s really going to start coming to life this year, and this is about a ten year build out.
+So it’s really going to start coming to life this year, and this is about a ten-year build-out.
 So it’s probably not going to be complete till 2031.
 A lot of people are calling it the “Domain of Leander.”
 So be on the lookout for some big commercial development which will attract more builders and probably other big corporations.
 Some of these big tech companies might see even more reason to plant roots up in the Leander area.

-#3.
-Tax Rates: What you need to understand is that tax rates differ really, neighborhood to neighborhood.
-You cannot look at one general area or say, I want to see homes in Round Rock with low tax rates because it just varies so much.
+What you need to understand is that tax rates differ really, neighborhood to neighborhood.
+You cannot look at one general area or say, I want to see homes in round rock with low tax rates because it just varies so much.

 - DeerBrooke ~ 2.5%,